 Bone and nerve health

+Around 60% of the body’s magnesium is stored in the skeleton.
 Bone health is dependent on a sufficient magnesium intake for the transformation of vitamin D into the active form so that it can be effective in assisting the uptake of calcium into bone.
-Furthermore, muscle twitches, tremors and muscle cramps may be relieved with additional magnesium to support the nerves in feeding messages to the brain.
+Low levels of magnesium are linked to increased bone breakdown which can eventually lead to osteoporosis.
+Magnesium plays a pivotal role in the nervous system and transmission of nerve impulses.
+Deficiency can lead to muscle twitches, tremors and muscle cramps which may be relieved with additional magnesium to support the nerves which feed messages to the brain.
+Magnesium blocks NMDA receptors located in nerve tissue, with a beneficial effect on pain.

 Cognitive support